Atalanta BC

 The club plays its home games at the New Balance Arena and its main kit colors are black and blue.
-Atalanta has a long-standing rivalry with nearby club Brescia.
+Atalanta had a long-standing rivalry with nearby club Brescia Calcio until that team's dissolution in 2025; the rivalry continues with Brescia's phoenix club, Union Brescia.
 The club is also famed for its youth academy, which has produced several notable talents who have played in the top leagues of Europe.